Penhill Benefice

 Prayer Fellowship

-The Prayer Fellowship usually meets on the 4th Tuesday of each month at 7.30 pm to pray together for the Benefice, the wider church, local, national and international issues, and for personal concerns and each other.
+The Prayer Fellowship meets on the 4th Tuesday of each month at 7.30 pm at Aysgarth Institute to pray together for the benefice, the wider church, local, national and international issues, and for personal concerns and each other.
 We begin with a Bible Reflection and short discussion.
-The next meeting is on Tuesday 22nd October.
+The next meeting is on Tuesday February 25th.

 Contact: 07714 204024 This email address is being protected from spambots.
 You need JavaScript enabled to view it.